vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/style.md

 Fonts:

 - `$font-family`: font family used on normal text
-- `$font-family-fancy:` font family used on fancy elements
+- `$font-family-heading:` font family used on heading elements

 Code:

-- `$font-family-code`: font family used on code
+- `$font-family-mono`: font family used on code
 - `$line-numbers-width`: width of line number in code blocks

 Transition: